 1.7 Reporting

-1.7.1 Classifications for Chapter 3.2 of the Model Regulations are made on the basis of consideration of data submitted to the Committee by governments, intergovernmental organisations and other international organisations in the form recommended in Figure 1 of the Recommendations.
+1.7.1 Classifications for inclusion in the list of dangerous goods for transport in Chapter 3.2 of the Model Regulations are made on the basis of consideration of data submitted to the Committee by governments, intergovernmental organisations and other international organisations in the form recommended in Figure 1 of the Recommendations.
 Supplementary data is required for the classification of:

-Substances and articles of Class 1 (see 10.5);
+Explosive substances and articles (see 10.5);

-Self-reactive substances of Division 4.1 (see 20.5); and
+Self-reactive substances (see 20.5); and

-Organic peroxides of Division 5.2 (see 20.5).
+Organic peroxides (see 20.5).

 1.7.2 Where tests are performed on packaged substances or articles, the test report should contain the quantity of substance or number of articles per package and the type and construction of the packaging.